spideythewebhead/data_class_plugin/README.md

 ## Configuration

+You can customize the generated code produced by **Data Class Plugin**.

+#### Configuration file

-To create a custom configuration you need to add a file named `data_class_plugin_options.yaml` in the root folder of the project.
+To create a custom configuration you need to add a file named `data_class_plugin_options.yaml` in the root folder of your project.

+#### Available options

+1. `json`

+   Set the default naming convention for json keys.

+   You can also override the default naming convention for the specified directories.

+   > Supported naming conventions: `camelCase`, `snake_case`, `kebab-case` & `PascalCase`.

+2. `data_class`

+   Set the default values for the provided methods of the `@DataClass` annotation, by specifying the directories where they will be enabled or disabled.

+#### Configuration examples

 ```yaml
 json: